Elena-Rosa/IzzyPizza/README.md

 Describe: Pizza

-Test: "It should return getCost method"
+Test 1: "It should return getCost method"
 Code:Pizza
 Expected output:Define the class for pizza.
 Toppings and the getCost method with "small", "medium", or "large" offered.

-Test: "It should return a Pizza object with three properties/ toppings and size"
+Test 2: "It should return a Pizza object with three properties/ toppings and size"
 Code: new Pizza(["cheese", "onions"], "medium");
 Expected Output: Pizza {toppings: (2)["cheese", "onions"], size: "medium"

-Test: "It should return a Pizza object with four properties/ toppings and size. "
+Test 3: "It should return a Pizza object with four properties/ toppings and size. "
 Code: new Pizza(["cheese", "onions", "peppers"], "small");
 Expected output: Pizza {toppings: (3)["cheese", "onions", "peppers"], size: "small"

 Describe getCost

-Test: It should return the cost of the Pizza
+Test 1: It should return the cost of the Pizza
 Code: let pizza = new Pizza(["cheese", "onions", "peppers"], "small");
 pizza.getCost();
 Expected output: 5.75

+Test 2: It should return the cost of the Pizza
+Code: let pizza = new Pizza(["pepperoni", "sausage", "olives"], "medium");
+pizza.getCost();
+Expected output: 8.75

 ## License